pratham-aggr/dsc80_final_project/README.md

 - **H1**: missingness in `anomaly.level` is dependent on commercial electricity sales (`com.sales (megawatt-hour)`)
 - **TS**: Kolmogorov-Smirnov statistic, since KDE of both categroies is very similar mean/median would'nt suffice.
 - **Result**: Reject H0  (**pval = 0.0** , alpha = 0.05)
-Missingness does not appears to be random with respect to utility contribution, which is in line with our general expectations.
+Missingness appears to be random with respect to utility contribution, which is opposite to our general expectations, since commercial electricity sales would not influence climate anomally level.
+This appears to be more of a correlational result instead of causal outcome.

 <iframe
   src="assets/hyp_com.sales (megawatt-hour).html"